PoisotLab/ms_betadiversity_response/README.md

 ### Is this decomposition over-estimating the effect of "rewiring"?

-One of the arguments put forth by @Frund2021DisSpe is that the decomposition outlined above will overestimate the effect of rewiring; I argue that this is based on a misunderstanding of what $\beta_{st}$ achieves.
+One of the arguments put forth in a recent paper by @Frund2021DisSpe is that the decomposition outlined above will overestimate the effect of rewiring; I argue that this is based on a misunderstanding of what $\beta_{st}$ achieves.
 It is paramount to clarify that $\beta_{st}$ is not a direct measure of the importance of turnover: it is a quantification of the relative impact of rewiring to overall dissimilarity, which, all non-turnover mechanisms being accounted for in the decomposition, can be explained by turnover mechanisms.
 In this section, I present two numerical experiments showing (i) that the $\beta_{os}$ component is in fact an accurate measure of rewiring, and (ii) that $\beta_{st}$ captures the consequences of species turnover, and of the interactions brought by unique